Marcus-Arcadius/sd-webui-bash-suite/README.md

 # <h1 align="center">📔 Arkitecc's Stable Diffusion WebUI Bash Suite 📔</h1>

-Hi hi everyone!
-I'm back at it again, this time with a sick set of bash scripts for managing one of the most popular / awesome repos of Stable Diffusion, SD-Webui!
-(Formerly known as HLKY)
+#### Hi hi everyone!
+I'm back at it again, this time with a sick set of bash scripts for managing one of the most popular / awesome repos of Stable Diffusion, [SD-WebUI](https://github.com/sd-webui/stable-diffusion-webui)!

+####(SD-WebUI was formerly known as HLKY.)

-I created this suite of bash scripts to assist people in getting SD-WebUI installed on the Runpod cloud a single web terminal command, and additional scripts to assist with easy management of SD-WebUI post-installation.
+#### I created this suite of bash scripts to assist people in getting SD-WebUI installed on the Runpod cloud a single web terminal command, and additional scripts to assist with easy management of SD-WebUI post-installation.

-If you'd like to support me and my work, please consider signing up for Runpod using this link:  it includes my template which will automatically have these scripts included on your Linux pod on boot.
+#### If you'd like to support me and my work, please consider signing up for Runpod using this link:  it includes my template which will automatically have these scripts included on your Linux pod on boot.

-### IMPORTANT: Each script will require you to enter 'chmod +x scriptname.sh && bash scriptname.sh' (without apostrophes) into the web console the first time that you use them.
-This gives Linux the proper permission to run my scripts before executing the scripts for the first time.
+#### IMPORTANT: Each script will require you to enter 'chmod +x scriptname.sh && bash scriptname.sh' (without apostrophes) into the web console the first time that you use them.

+#### This gives Linux the proper permission to run my scripts before executing the scripts for the first time.
 Afterward, you can run them simply with 'bash scriptname.sh'.

 ## Scripts Included: